Skip to content

 National Council on Problem Gambling

 The NCPG is a nationwide organization that’s been operating since 1972.
 It’s a huge promoter of programs and services which help individuals and families who have been affected by problem gambling.
-They can be contacted confidentially at any time of day via phone, chat, or text.
-Contact details can be found on their website.
+They can be contacted confidentially at any time of day via their website, phone at (202) 547-9204, or email at [email protected].

 American Addiction Centres

 Since opening in 2007, AAC has grown into America’s largest network of rehab facilities.
 It boasts a success rate of more than double the national average.
-They can be confidentially contacted 24/7 via freephone.
-The number is available on their website.
+They can be confidentially contacted 24/7 via freephone at (866) 269-5556.

 800-Gambler